• Skip to primary navigation

-Jim Henson's Labyrinth creatures on display at the Center for Puppetry Arts in Atlanta
+Jim Henson’s Labyrinth Creatures | Center for Puppetry Arts

 I have always been an enormous Jim Henson fan.
 I love all things Muppets and Sesame Street but Jim Henson's Labyrinth is one of my very favorite childhood movie memories.
 Last summer, my sister and I introduced the movie to my little girls during a "Girls' Movie Night" and they have become equally obsessed with Sarah, Hoggle, Ludo, Sir Didymus and crew.